Chemotherapy: The Basics

 • Neo-adjuvant Therapy: Chemotherapy given before surgery to shrink the tumor.
 This lets your surgeon remove as much of the tumor as possible.

-• Concurrent Therapy: When 2 or more therapies (radiation and chemo) are given together.
+• Concurrent Therapy: When 2 or more therapies (like radiation and chemo) are given together.

 What is a regimen?

-The regimen describes the combination of chemotherapies you will get.
-A combination is given because different chemotherapies can work well together.
-Regimens can be given “nicknames” based on the chemotherapies used in them.
+Regimens can be given “nicknames” based on the chemotherapies or other medications used in them.
 For example, the regimen called “CHOP” contains the medications Cytoxan, Hydroxydaunorubicin (also called Adriamycin), Oncovin, and Prednisone.

 What is a cycle?